raspberrypilearning/getting-started-with-the-twitter-api/en/step_3.md

 title: How to complete the developer application
 ---

-- Select the twitter account you wish to apply with.
+- Select the Twitter account you wish to apply with.

     ![screenshot of user profile page](images/apply_developer2.png)

-- Select whether you are requesting access for an organisation or yourself and confirm your primary country.
+- Indicate whether you are requesting access for an organisation or for yourself, and confirm your primary country.

     ![screenshot of account details page](images/apply_developer3.png)